• Skip to primary navigation

 • Cook for about 1 minute on each side - you know the crepe is ready to be flipped when the edges are starting to curl.

-- add a little bit more Buckwheat Flour if the batter is very light and runny.
+- If the batter is very runny, add a little bit more Buckwheat Flour

 • To store, leave out to cool down completely then cover with plastic wrap or aluminium foil and keep in the fridge for up to 4 days.